SenhorLucas/SenhorLucas.github.io/docs/content/posts/encoding.md

 it does not include all CJK characters.
 Those need entire planes, keep reading.

 Plane 1 is the SMP: Supplementary Multilingual Plane.
-It contains the oh-so- loved emojis, some historic characters, mathematical and music symbols.
+It contains the oh-so- loved emojis, some historic characters, mathematical and musical symbols.
 You get the point.

 Planes 2 and 3 contain many of the Chinese, Japanese and Korean ideographic characters.
 There is a bit of controversy in this subject because the Unicode